 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

-- 3. Remove the heat sink.
+- 3. Remove the battery.

-- 4. Remove the fan.

-The following image indicates the location of the power button with fingerprint reader and provides a visual representation of the removal procedure.
+The following image indicates the location of the touchpad and provides a visual representation of the removal procedure.

-- 1. Remove the two screws (M2x3) that secure the power-button bracket to the palm-rest and keyboard assembly. - 2.
-Lift the power-button bracket off the palm-rest and keyboard assembly. - 3.
-Peel the tape that secures the I/O-board cable to the I/O board. - 4.
-Open the latch, and disconnect the I/O-board cable from the I/O board. - 5.
-Open the latch, and disconnect the fingerprint reader-cable from the I/O board. - 6.
-Open the latch, and disconnect the power-button cable from the fingerprint reader-board. - 7.
-Lift the power button, along with its cable, off the slot on the palm-rest and keyboard assembly.
+- 1. Remove the three screws (M2x3.5) that secure the touchpad bracket to the palm-rest and keyboard assembly. - 2.
+Lift the touchpad bracket off the palm-rest and keyboard assembly. - 3.
+Open the latch, and disconnect the touchpad cable from the system board. - 4.
+Peel the tape that secures the touchpad to the palm-rest and keyboard assembly. - 5.
+Remove the five screws (M2x2) that secure the touchpad to the palm-rest and keyboard assembly. - 6.
+Slide and lift the touchpad, along with the cable, off the palm-rest and keyboard assembly.